 The view of Mexico City from Chapultepec Castle.

-Even if you are not into museums or zoos (who are you) or castles, the area is a great and safe place to spend a day.
+Even if you are not into museums or castles (um, who are you?), the area is a great place to spend a day.
 I could have spent all day at the Anthropology Museum, but since I had three days, I had to condense all my visits to every museum.
 I left the park at around 5 PM, walking down Plaza de la Reforma until I reached the famed Angel of Independence.
 Don’t waste your time walking here.
 It’s just a little statue on top of a big pole.

 Instead, make your way to Mercado Roma for dinner where you can have some incredible food.
 You might be exhausted after walking and exploring all day, so going back and taking a quick siesta before a night out is recommended.
 Staying in Condesa will put you at easy access to a number of good nightlife spots, but definitely do not wander too far off the beaten path.
 While Mexico City is a pretty safe city, there will be some dodgy areas, especially for unsuspecting tourists.
 I had a night out in Condesa but decided to leave early while my friends stayed.
 They wandered well away from Condesa and into an empty bar at 4 AM and were promptly separated from their belongings and wandered back into the hostel with a black eye and a bit of skin off their scalp.
 Be smart.

 If you’re hung-over or exhausted, it doesn’t hurt to have a little lie-in.
-Take the metro over to Zocalo, the city center, and experience the vibrancy and culture of Mexico City.
+Take the metro over to Zocalo, the city center, and experience the heart of Mexico City.
 The cathedral is one of the largest in the world, and boasts an incredible interior.
 The square, also one of the world’s largest, is always buzzin’ and there is no shortage of things to do in this area.
-The ruins of Templo Mayor, once the Aztec’s largest temple in Tenochtitlan, are just outside of the square and are definitely worth seeing.
+The ruins of Templo Mayor, once the Aztec’s largest temple in Tenochtitlan, are just outside of the square.
 You should be educated on Mexico’s history and culture by now since you went to the anthropology museum, right?

 If you want, there’s a number of other museums and landmarks in this area, but a walk down Tacuba street is a cool experience in itself.
 It is one of Mexico City’s oldest roads, and was once a bridge leading into the city when Mexico City was situated on a lake.
 Saying you walked on the bridge that Cortes crossed to invade the Aztecs is pretty cool, and you’ll pass the Postal Palace on the way.